kumaratul60/LinkedIn-clone/README.md

 ## :sparkles: Features

-:heavy_check_mark: Users can register using Full name, image url, email, and password.
+:heavy_check_mark: Users can register using Full name, image url, email, and password or signIn with Google.

 :heavy_check_mark: Logged in users can can view other peoples posts and can add their own post in the feed.